DomParfitt/graphviz-react/README.md

 zoom: false
 ```

 Any provided options are treated as additive to the default options.
-That is, the values above will not be overwritten unless by the provided options unless explicitly done so.
+That is, the values above will not be overwritten by the provided options unless explicitly done so.

 ## Dependencies